Giorgio da Sebenico

 Giorgio da Sebenico (1410-73)

-Giorgio da Sebenico was a medieval Croatian sculptor and architect from Dalmatia (now modern day Sibenik, Croatia), then ruled by the Republic of Venice.
-Da Sebenico worked for most of his life on upgrade of the Cathedral of St James (Sibenik).
-The building is of such beauty that it is now a protected UNESCO World Heritage Site.
+One of the important medieval artists in 15th century Croatia, Giorgio da Sebenico was a sculptor and architect from Dalmatia ( modern day Sibenik, Croatia), then ruled by the Republic of Venice.
+Da Sebenico worked for the majority of his life on the Gothic Sculpture and Gothic architecture of the Cathedral of St James (Sibenik).
+The building is now of such beauty that it is a protected UNESCO World Heritage Site.

 Biography

-Born in 1410, da Sebenico was educated in Venice as an architect, learning sculpture in the workshop of Giovanni and Bartolomeo Buon (both Gothic period sculptors and architects).
-The extent of Da Sebenico's contribution to the Buon workshop is not clear, but it is likely that he contributed towards the base of the baptismal font (c.1430-40) in the church of San Giovanni in Bragora, Venice.
-He also carried out some sculptural decorations on the Porta della Carta of the Doge's Palace in Venice (the seat of the government).
+Born in 1410, da Sebenico was educated in Venice as an architect, learning both sculpture and architectural design in the workshop of Giovanni and Bartolomeo Buon (both Gothic sculptors and architects).
+The extent of Da Sebenico's contribution to the Buon workshop is not clear, but it is likely that he contributed to the marble sculpture on the baptismal font (c.1430-40) in the church of San Giovanni in Bragora, Venice.
+He also produced some stone sculpture for the Porta della Carta of the Doge's Palace in Venice (the seat of the government).

 FAMOUS MEDIEVAL SCULPTORS